 Thanksgiving Dessert Recipes

 Topped with a spicy ginger glaze, this aromatic Banana Gingerbread Loaf is a family favourite I make again and again.
 Moist and delicious, this loaf cake improves with age and is perfect as a cut and come again treat.
+Or serve it as dessert with a big scoop of vanilla ice cream.

 For pumpkin flavour without the pie, this Easy Pumpkin Cake is a real winner.
 You can make it to suit your family, using raisins or nuts or just leave it plain.
 A fun Thanksgiving bake to make with your kids, the cream cheese frosting makes this really special.